404edch/404edch/README.md

 # "Let's code a better world!"

 Hi!
-I'm Eddie -> Currently pursuing a Bachelor's in Computer Science.
+I'm Eddie -> Currently pursuing a Bachelor's in Computer Science.<br>
 Here on GitHub to watch all the crazy stuff that comes to mind take shape :D